jackorden/Examensarbete/README.md

 #### Cloud-init

 The testing template "ubuntu-2204-template1" uses Cloud-init, which means that the settings which were set applies to every VM created using said template.
-However, these settings can be overridden if we specify these Cloud-init settings inside the .tf file that is applied through `Terraform apply`
+However, these settings can be overridden if we specify these Cloud-init settings inside the .tf file that is applied through `terraform apply`.

 ### Ansible

 In order to configure multiple VMs, a client with Ansible is needed:

+#### Version

 ```bash
 ansible --version